 Bruce toiled for years writing bash and java for investment banking data systems.
-Now he likes clojure, big data, open source, and making Mastodon C a mean, lean, agile machine.
+Now he likes clojure, data engineering, good visualisations, open source, and helping local government make the world a better place.

-He loves using GNU emacs and finding volunteers for the London Clojurians.
+He loves using GNU emacs and riding around London and Scotland on his Brompton

 Seb studied as a biologist.
 He now applies skills he developed analysing genes to data science.